-Based on the academic calendar or workload, some departments may remain open on a holiday (e.g. Security or Physical Plant).
-In such circumstances, full-time hourly staff will be paid at time and a half for the time actually worked and receive their "holiday" paid time off at a mutually acceptable date within reasonable proximity of the actual holiday.
-Paid holidays are not considered time worked when computing overtime pay.
+Based on the academic calendar or workload, some departments may remain open on a holiday (e.g., Security or Physical Plant).
+In such circumstances, supervisors may grant employees their holiday paid time off on a mutually acceptable date within reasonable proximity of the actual holiday.